NetApp/trident/docs/reference/tridentctl.rst

     tridentctl install [flags]

   Flags:
         --csi                    Install CSI Trident (override for Kubernetes 1.13 only, requires feature gates).
-        --dry-run                   Run all the pre-checks, but don't install anything.
         --etcd-image string      The etcd image to install.
         --generate-custom-yaml   Generate YAML files, but don't install anything.
     -h, --help                   help for install
-        --k8s-timeout duration      The number of seconds to wait before timing out on Kubernetes operations. (default 3m0s) --pv string                 The name of the PV used by Trident.
-        --pvc string                The name of the PVC used by Trident.
-        --silent                    Disable most output during installation.
+        --k8s-timeout duration   The timeout for all Kubernetes operations. (default 3m0s) --pv string              The name of the legacy PV used by Trident, will be migrated to CRDs. (default "trident") --pvc string             The name of the legacy PVC used by Trident, will be migrated to CRDs. (default "trident") --silent                 Disable most output during installation.
         --trident-image string   The Trident image to install.
         --use-custom-yaml        Use any existing YAML files that exist in setup directory.
-        --volume-name string        The name of the storage volume used by Trident.
-        --volume-size string        The size of the storage volume used by Trident. (default "2Gi")

 logs
 ----